Learning Safely Without Knowing the World:COMPASS-Hedge: Extended experimental evaluation

-\paragraph{The "Cost of Safety".} The initial lag of \textsc{Compass-Hedge} in Figure \ref{app:fig:pseudo_uniform} represents the "price of protection."
-The algorithm requires a burn-in period to verify performance before shifting weight, but this cost is negligible over the long run.
+\paragraph{The price of protection.} The initial lag of \textsc{Compass-Hedge} in Fig.~\ref{app:fig:pseudo_uniform} is not a weakness but an accounting of the \emph{cost of safety}: the algorithm needs a short burn-in to verify that aggression is warranted before shifting weight away from the comparator.
+On a ten-year horizon this cost is negligible; on shorter horizons it is the explicit price paid for the guarantee that nothing catastrophic can happen.